Can I Wax a Ceramic Coated Vehicle or Use a Wax Topper?Updated 7 months ago

 Automotive waxes are paint protection products that are designed to be applied to clear coats, NOT ceramic coatings.
-Since Armor Shield IX bonds with a car's clear coat, glass, plastic, and various other hard surfaces, it therefore renders any protective products applied to it completely useless.
-An SiO2 based booster or Ceramic Topper can be used instead!
+Since Armor Shield IX bonds with a car's clear coat, glass, plastic, and various other hard surfaces, it, therefore, renders any protective products applied to it completely useless.
+A SiO2-based booster or Ceramic Topper can be used instead!

-Waxes (both natural and synthetic) have also been known to hinder the hydrophobic nature of ceramic coatings, causing them to collect dirt and debris at a far more rapid rate, and forces the to retain water for longer.
-There's also the issue of removing a car wax, which typically involves using chemical compounds, clay decontamination media, and/or polishing tools, which may harm the integrity of the ceramic coating.
+Waxes (both natural and synthetic) have also been known to hinder the hydrophobic nature of ceramic coatings, causing them to collect dirt and debris at a far more rapid rate, and forcing them to retain water for longer.
+There's also the issue of removing car wax, which typically involves using chemical compounds, clay decontamination media, and/or polishing tools, which may harm the integrity of the ceramic coating.

 Still not convinced?
 Our blog article on wax and ceramic coatings should help shine a bit more light on the subject.

 Looking to learn more about the rock-hard world of nano ceramic coatings, as well as DIY car detailing tips, automotive quick fixes, and various other forms of nerdy garage information?
 Head on over to the AvalonKing blog, where you will find a deluge of useful automotive advice.